 <Key points by field>

 Chapter 3: Key points of disclosure and engagement in the field of resource circulation for plastics

 - General perspective

 - Key points unique to the field of resource circulation for plastics

 4. Published materials

-    - Disclosure and Engagement Guidance to accelerate Sustainable Finance for a Circular Economy (summary) (in Japanese) (PDF:1,520KB)
+- Disclosure and Engagement Guidance to accelerate Sustainable Finance for a Circular Economy (summary) (PDF:555KB)

-    - Disclosure and Engagement Guidance to accelerate Sustainable Finance for a Circular Economy (full text) (in Japanese) (PDF:4,161KB)
+- Disclosure and Engagement Guidance to accelerate Sustainable Finance for a Circular Economy (full text) (PDF:2,807KB)

 5. Website for reference

 Resource Efficiency and Circular Economy Division, Industrial Science and Technology Policy and Environment Bureau